aipie/bike-share/README.md

 * Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

 # Assumptions and Caveats: